 2. Create Shared Goals and Objectives

 Your employees will be more motivated if they understand the impact their work has on the company’s success.
-Consider hosting quarterly town hall meetings to share goals and objectives for the quarter and actionable strategies for achieving them.
+Quarterly town hall meetings, where colleagues share objectives for the quarter and actionable strategies for achieving them, are great for building employee morale.
 Use this time to discuss what the team accomplished the previous quarter and how each department contributed.